jpoles1/blog/_posts/Jan2016/2016-1-22-DDT-VS-DEET.md

 </div>
 I was recently hanging out with my friends, when one of them asked what the difference between DEET and DDT was.
 I explained it to my friend, and remembered that when I was young, there was a while when I was confused about these two different chemicals.

 To clarify this quickly and easily: <b>DEET</b> is commonly used in insect repellent sprays applied to skin or clothing, while <b>DDT</b> was used in agriculture and mosquito elimination efforts until it was [banned](https://en.wikipedia.org/wiki/DDT#U.S._ban) do to its toxic effects and build-up in the global food-chain.
-It is helpful to note, that DDT belongs to a group of chemicals called the <b>Chlorinated Hydrocarbons</b>.
+It is helpful to note that DDT belongs to a group of chemicals called the <b>Chlorinated Hydrocarbons</b> when examining the plot shown below.

 ###Looking at Pesticide Data
 This whole thing got me pretty interested in pesticide usage around the world.
 My first instinct was to look for some data (I had been thinking about interactive data visualization a lot at that time).
 I found it!
 The United Nations (UN) Food and Agriculture Organization (FAO) collects data on a variety of agriculture metrics, including usage of a variety of different pesticides.
 I wanted to explore this data, and create a plot, so I turned to my handy d3.js and got started.